 If you are not at the school and you have a serious problem or emergency, please call the school number +44 208 293 11 88 or emergency number +44 7501 935 809.
-These can also be found on your student card.

 Travelling to and from the school

 When you arrive, your homestay hosts should show you where to get on and off the bus to travel to school.
 If you feel unsure on your first day about how to get back home, please ask in reception for help.